skyfox69/jsapi/README.md

   end
 ```

-The model class of an API component can also be any subclass of
+To use custom model methods in two or more API components, a subclass of
-`Jsapi::Model::Base`, for example:
+`Jsapi::Model::Base` can be integrated as below.

 ```ruby
   class BaseRange < Jsapi::Model::Base